ManticoreGamesInc/platform-documentation/src/references/concurrent_storage.md

 ### Concurrent Shared Player Storage

 Concurrent shared player storage works similar to [Shared Storage](../references/shared_storage.md).
 The concurrent storage API can get and set, and share between the creators games.
-The difference with concurrent storage, is that the shared key can be updated while the player is offline.
+The difference with concurrent storage, is that the shared key can be updated while the player is offline, and across different game instances.

 ### Concurrent Shared Creator Storage

 Concurrent shared creator storage allows for creators to get and set data to a shared key that is available across different game servers.
 For example, if a player on one server finds a special enemy (i.e. for an event), other players on different server instances can be notified and also have the enemy spawned.

+## Read and Write Limits

+There is no request limit For reads, but if they are requested a lot they will end up cached and might be few seconds out of date.

+For writing, any single data has a limit of about 8 writes a second across all servers.
+Higher bursts are supported but for sustained throughput 8 is about the max.
+That assumes the callback is efficient.
+If creators exceed the limit, then the writes will start queuing up and could start timing out.

 ## Learn More